carboncredits/x4c/docs/key-management.md

 																			└───────────┘
 ```

+In this diagram the X4C Rest service is talking to [Signatory](https://signatory.io), which is a signing service that lets us abstract whether we're using an HSM (as we do in production and staging environments), a cloud based KMS if deployed on say Azure or AWS, or just simple file backed key pair as used in CI tests.

-From the perspective of trying to minimise access to the hot wallet, the machine with the HSM should have the smallest possible amount of code running on it with the least flexible service API presented to other machines: this minimises the amount of functinality exposed to someone on the same network (being able to make arbitrary API calls to the machine) and the minimal footprint of code that could be exploited to get onto the machine itself.
+From the perspective of trying to minimise access to the hot wallet, the node with the HSM should have the smallest possible amount of code running on it with the least flexible service API presented to other nodes: this minimises the amount of functinality exposed to someone on the same network (being able to make arbitrary API calls to the node) and the minimal footprint of code that could be exploited to get onto the node itself.

-From this perspective, we draw the line at the X4C REST service, which offers a minimal "retire" REST API, being what runs on the machine with the HSM.
-Although services such as [signatory](https://signatory.io) make it possible for X4C's REST service to run on another node and make signing requests, that offers an API much more open to abuse by someone who gets onto that network.
+Based on this desire, we draw the line at the X4C REST service, which offers a minimal "retire" REST API, being what runs on the machine with the HSM.
+Although Signatory does make it possible for X4C's REST service to run on another node and make signing requests, that offers an API much more open to abuse by someone who gets onto that network.
 By only having miminal Tezos interaction code in the X4C REST service, and all other X4C business logic on another node, we minimise the amount of exploitable code that runs on the HSM machine.

 Obviously there are physical security considerations when using an HSM, but those are outwith the scope of this document.